-Function Statute 1 To be satisfied that the accounts comply with statutory requirements. s5(1), (b), (c) 2 To be satisfied that proper practices have been observed in compiling the accounts. s5(1)(d) 3 To express an opinion on the accounts. s9(1)(b)
+Function Statute 1 To be satisfied that the accounts comply with statutory requirements. s5(1)(b), s5(1)(c) 2 To be satisfied that proper practices have been observed in compiling the accounts. s5(1)(d) 3 To express an opinion on the statement of accounts. s9(1)(b)

-- 13 The financial statements, which comprise the published accounts of the audited body, are an essential means by which it accounts for its stewardship of the resources at its disposal and its financial performance in the use of those resources.
-It is the responsibility of the audited body to: - put in place systems of internal control to ensure the regularity and lawfulness of transactions; - maintain proper accounting records; and - prepare financial statements that present fairly (or, for local probation boards,1 give a true and fair view of) the financial position of the body and its expenditure and income. - 14 The audited body is also responsible for preparing and publishing with its financial statements a statement on internal control.
+13 The financial statements, which comprise the published accounts of the audited body, are an essential means by which it accounts for its stewardship of the resources at its disposal and its financial performance in the use of those resources.
+It is the responsibility of the audited body to:

+- put in place systems of internal control to ensure the regularity and lawfulness of financial transactions; - maintain proper accounting records; and - prepare financial statements in accordance with the relevant accounting framework.